wp-plugins/squirrly-seo/readme.txt

 6. After the upload is finished, click Activate Plugin.
 7. In the menu on the left, there is the "Squirrly" tab now.
 Click it.
 8. In the center, there is a note.
 Click "Fix it for me". (this will start the Squirrly automated SEO for your blog)
-9. Then click "Write a New Post with Squirrly".
+9. Then click "Write a New Post with Squirrly Seo".
 10. Done.
-Type a keyword to the right of the screen and start using Squirrly :) Enjoy!
+Type a keyword to the right of the screen and start using Squirrly Seo :) Enjoy!

 == Screenshots ==
 1. Enter a keyword for *Squirrly Live SEO* Assistant